-In truth, advertising stunts are nearly always a bit of a gamble with a fine line between the best publicity stunts and those that are remembered for the wrong reasons.
-Here are some examples where the gamble paid off, but we can only imagine the looks on the faces at the meetings where these stunt ideas were first pitched.
+In truth, advertising stunts are nearly always a bit of a gamble with a fine line between the best public relations stunts and those that are remembered for the wrong reasons.
+Here are some examples where the gamble paid off, but we can only imagine the looks on the faces at the meetings where these impressive publicity stunt ideas were first pitched.

 1. Burger King - A Whopper of a Secret

 At the end of 2019, Burger King shared a “confession” with its audience, stating it had placed a Big Mac burger from rivals McDonald's behind every one of its Whoppers used for advertising throughout the year.